whyisthisbroken/atmospheric-weather-card-backup/README.md

 <details>
 <summary><strong>Chips</strong></summary>

-Each chip can display either live entity data or forecast data, and you can define as many as you want.
-Every chip has its own entity, optional icon, label, width, overflow behavior, and tap action.
-The row layout controls whether they wrap, scroll horizontally, or sit in a fixed grid.

-For a more detailed walkthrough — including how to set up forecast chips, per-chip styling, and free positioning — see the [Chips guide](#chips).
+Chips are the main layout element of this card.
+Each chip can show live entity data or forecast data, and you can add as many as you want.
+For a walkthrough on how to set them up, see the [Chips guide](#chips).

 <details>
 <summary><strong>Row options</strong></summary>